 - Hides imperfections on the face–Have a weak jaw line, a strange mole, or other imperfections on your lower face?
 A beard will have you covered (literally).

-- Enhances your appearance–My wife is a very attractive woman, and without hesitation, she tells me that my beard is one of her favorite features.
+- Enhances your appearance–My wife is a very attractive woman, and without hesitation, she tells me that my beard is one of her favorite features on my face.
 She loves my beard.
-Not all women like beards (at least, at first), but many of them do once they realize how you look with it grown out.
+Not all women like beards (at least, at first), but many of them do once they realize how you look with it grown out and groomed.

 - Glorifies God and honors you–Again, given the fact that God created us to grow hair here, and that by our very nature beards are the natural result, I think it gives honor to the man, and glory to the God that made man with his God-given beard.